-Greycourt's fee is based on the services provided to the client, the amount of client assets advised by the Firm (which may include cash and assets held in money market funds) and on the degree of complexity of the engagement.
+Greycourt's fee is based on the services provided to the client, the amount of client assets advised by the Firm (which may include cash and assets held in money market funds and some legacy or clientdirected assets) and on the degree of complexity of the engagement.
 The degree of complexity is affected by various factors including the number of family units and generations involved, the complexity of the estate planning vehicles, the presence or absence of endowed foundations, the presence of a closely held company, and the number of face-to-face meetings expected.

-Fee rates are negotiable and memorialized in the written advisory agreement executed with each client.
+Fee rates are negotiable and memorialized in a written investment advisory agreement executed with each client.
 Advisory fees can be structured as asset-based or flat annual retainers.
 Asset-based fee arrangements are guided by Greycourt's standard asset-based pricing schedule, and fixed fee arrangements are based on the complexity of the assignment and negotiated between Greycourt and each client.
-The minimum annual fee is \$400,000.
-Generally, our maximum blended asset-based fee rate in effect is 0.50% per year.
+Our minimum annual fee is \$400,000 and our maximum blended asset-based fee is 0.50% per year, in both cases subject to negotiation and exceptions based on the scope and nature of services provided.

-Project-based fees may be charged where appropriate for the services provided, including research projects, performance reporting services and certain Collaborative Solutions or other consulting projects.
+We may charge project-based fees may where applicable to the services provided, including research projects, performance reporting services and certain Collaborative Solutions or other consulting engagements.
 Greycourt typically receives 50% of a fixed project fee as a retainer at the beginning of an engagement, with the remainder is due upon delivery of the completed project.

-Greycourt's fees do not usually include out-of-pocket expenses for travel, meals, and lodging, which may be billed separately subject to the terms of the written advisory agreement.
+Greycourt's fees do not usually include out-of-pocket expenses for travel, meals, and lodging, which may be billed separately subject to the terms of the written investment advisory agreement.
 Greycourt's standard fee rates generally presume the receipt of direct data feeds from a client's custodian and the preparation by Greycourt of a single performance report.
 The need for manual tracking of client holdings or customized reporting can entail additional fees.

 Non-project client fees are generally charged quarterly in advance, although some older client relationships may be charged fees in arrears.
-Greycourt typically submits the first invoice at the beginning of the relationship and bills the client pro-rata for the days remaining in that calendar quarter.
-Clients can choose to have fees directly deducted from their investment account or to have fees invoiced by Greycourt.
+Greycourt typically submits the first invoice at the beginning of an investment advisory engagement and bills its client on a pro-rata basis for the days remaining in the initial service calendar quarter.
+Clients may choose to have fees directly deducted from their investment account or to have fees invoiced by Greycourt.

-A client advisory agreement can be canceled at any time, by either party, for any reason subject to written notification periods that vary with the complexity of the relationship as detailed in each client's written advisory agreement.
+A client advisory agreement can be canceled at any time, by either party, for any reason subject to written notification periods that vary with the nature and complexity of the engagement, as detailed in each client's written investment advisory agreement.
 Upon termination, fees are prorated based on the days remaining in the period and any prepaid, unearned fees are refunded by Greycourt, and any earned, unpaid fees are due and payable.
 If a client terminates an agreement for fixed-fee services, Greycourt is generally compensated for the portion of the engagement completed and refunds any balance or invoices any portion due.
 Greycourt typically permits its clients to terminate an agreement without penalty within a short period of time after entering into an agreement.